MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 # Enabling Auto Release for your rooms

-With hybrid work, rooms are often booked but left unused, which wastes resources.
-Microsoft Teams and Microsoft Places work together to light up multiple ways for the user to reflect that they're using the room and prevent it from automatically releasing.
-If a room enabled for Auto Release isn't being used, the room is freed up for others to reserve.
+In the dynamic world of hybrid work, Microsoft Teams and Microsoft Places are innovating together to enhance room usage with the new Auto Release functionality.
+Once enabled, there are multiple ways for users to show that they're using a room and prevent it from automatically releasing.
+If a room enabled for Auto Release is not being used, Teams and Places free up the room for others to reserve, promoting efficient use of resources.

 ## Overview of Auto Release